mayitreya/rag_multitenant/README.md

 ## Requirements
 1. Ollama
-2. Qwen 3.5 9B (or some other LLM)
+2. Qwen 3.5 9B (or some other LLM) + Nomic Embed Text
 3. Python 3.10

 Python requirements are listed in `requirements.txt` and a virtual environment using Python 3.10 can be made using those requirements.